andrewsali/Rlibcmaes/README.md

 # Rlibcmaes

 This is a lightweight R wrapper on the libcmaes C++ library (https://github.com/beniz/libcmaes/).
 Currently it supports box-constrained optimization only.
+The aim  is to have a simple & familiar R optimization interface that suffices for most applications, with the ability to tune the parameters of the algorithm if necessary.

 For expensive objective functions, parallel evaluations is made available by specifying a parallel cluster.
 Due to the R interpreter being non thread-safe, parallelization is not based on the openMPI calls of libcmaes, but is handled directly through the R parallel package.
 It should be considered for expensive objective functions only or large population sizes.